peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 or by a designated entity who is in charge of handling the domain's delegation data (such as a domain registrar).

-It seems desirable to minimize the number of steps that the notification sender needs to figure out where to send the NOTIFY.
+It seems desirable to minimize the number of steps that the notification sender needs to perform in order to figure out where to send the NOTIFY.
 This suggests that the lookup process be ignorant of the details of the parent-side relationships (e.g., whether there is a registrar or not).
 This is addressed by parameterizing the lookup with the name of the child.
 The parent operator may then (optionally) announce the notification endpoint